jonn-reenthused/CeePCee/README.md

 # CeePCee

 An SDK for the Amstrad CPC Plus and GX4000
+This is technically V2 of the SDK, V1 I was trying to create my own ecosystem with it's own compiler and ended up fighting compiler bugs and not making much progress with the SDK, so V2 became a library for SDCC instead.

 This is very incomplete, before we go through what IS working, let's talk about what isn't.
 And there are other ways of making CPC+ software, for instance there's a branch of CPCTelera that can do it.
 I had a lot of issues getting it working for me, but I know other people have had a lot of success and, at this point in time, CPCTelera is probably the better option, because more is working.
 But I think CeePCee will be more usable across more systems.